corsinlo/corsinlo/README.md

 ![](https://github.com/corsinlo/corsinlo/blob/main/ezgif.com-gif-maker.gif)

 ## 👋 &nbsp;Hi there 👋
 I'm a developer from Italy.
-Univeristy of Cincinnati and Arizona State University Almuni.
+University of Cincinnati and Arizona State University Almuni.
 Former Apple Employee and Google contractor.
 I enjoy stress myself out in learning every possible application of JS/Java as well as giving myself headaches with algorithms.
 Always waiting for the next exciting challenge or project!

 &nbsp;